delphes/delphes.github.io/md/workbook/library-interface.md

 ## Introduction

 Delphes can be used as a library and be included in a third party application.
-To do so, simply download and compile Delphes as explained in the [Quick Tour](/workbook/quick-tour).
+To do so, download and compile Delphes as explained in the [Quick Tour](/workbook/quick-tour).

 This creates among other files the `libDelphes.so` library that can be dynamically linked to any C++ binary.
 Header files are located in the modules and classes subdirectories: